 Blockchain is currently predominantly used in cryptocurrency networks.
 This technology was popularized with the advent of Bitcoin.

-Blocks are the backbone of Bitcoin that allows the cryptocurrency to remain secure, and therefore in-demand as a store of value.
-Other alternative coins, or altcoins, have followed Bitcoin in using blockchain technology to power their cryptocurrency networks.
+Blocks are the backbone of Bitcoin that enable the cryptocurrency to remain secure, and therefore, in-demand as a store of value.
+Other alternative coins, or altcoins, have followed Bitcoin in using the technology to power their cryptocurrency networks.
 Some, like Ethereum, have made changes to their network by adding features.

 New blocks are added on top of old blocks.
 This structure makes it very difficult to alter old blocks.
 In fact, old blocks cannot be modified without also changing the data in subsequent blocks that follow it in the chain.

-Furthermore, all computers in the network must agree to changing this old block.
+Furthermore, all computers in the network must agree to change this old block.
 This is what prevents fraudulent data.

-If a counterfeiter attempts to create a fake record of cryptocurrency, the computers in a blockchain network will disagree to the change in an old block.
+If a counterfeiter attempts to create a fake record of cryptocurrency, the computers in the network will disagree with the change in an old block.
 The fake record will be invalid and not recorded in the network.